Health, Strength And Conditioning

 This is where Shake can step in.
 Shake is an exercise concept performed on a large resistant mat.

-By self-pulsating up and down and loading the body constantly you're increasing the tension on the muscles which is placing positive stress on the bones.
+By self-pulsating up and down and loading the body constantly, you're increasing the tension on the muscles, which is placing positive stress on the bones.
 This unstable surface not only helps promote bone mass density but also improves balance.

 The movements increase circulation, muscle strength, and flexibility.
-These exercises can be performed standing but are just as effective as kneeling or laying down.
+These exercises can be performed standing but are just as effective as kneeling or lying down.
 It's also an activity people of all ages can enjoy.